 collections[at]berlin-university-alliance.de

-Notes on Design and Usage
+Notes on design and usage

 The search function is based on the labels, descriptions, and aliases of the referenced Wikidata items in the following languages: